maliha-srbd/simple/exercise/demo.md

-Demo script.
+Demo script:

-This is the first line.
+This is the first line!

-This is the second line.
+This is the second line!

 And the third!

-Final fourth line!!!
-This is it.
+Final fourth line!
+This is it!